 2 Practice better password protection

 Your password can be exposed if a company experiences a data breach.
-That's a risk in and of itself, but if you often use the same password across multiple sites, there's an even greater risk a hacker could access your personal information.
+This is a risk in and of itself, but there's an even greater risk that a hacker can access your personal information if you often use the same password across multiple sites.

 3 Regularly check your bank and credit card statements